anagainaru/HELO/README.md

 *version 2.1 (2010.06.13)*

-The tool represents a C algorithm for log file message classification

-(C) 2019 by UIUC, INRIA, NCSA, UPB.
-See COPYRIGHT in top-level directory.

 ## Description

 This tool classifies log messages considering their description.
 A log message contains constands and variables ("Accepted publickey for ip 123.456.123.456" contains 4 constants "Accepted", "publickey", "for", "ip" and one variable "123.456.123.456").
 HELO is used to cluster messages that have the same constant words.